qutebrowser A keyboard-driven browser.

 • Mark the milestone as closed.

-• Consider updating the completions for content.headers.user_agent in configdata.yml.
+• Consider updating the completions for content.headers.user_agent in configdata.yml and the Firefox UA in qutebrowser/browser/webengine/webenginesettings.py.

 • Minor release: Consider updating some files from main: